Geometrically and diagrammatically maximal knots: Guts and lower volume bounds

 Since $D(M_R\cut DB)$ and $D(M_B\cut DR)$ are finite volume hyperbolic manifolds, by Mostow--Prasad rigidity \cite{mostow, prasad}, the doubles are actually isometric.
 Thus $DB$ and $DR$ are totally geodesic in each of them.
 Hence cutting along these totally geodesic surfaces yields eight copies of $P$, each with totally geodesic red and blue faces.

 Finally, since $DR$ is geodesic when we double along $DB$, it must intersect $DB$ at right angles.
 Thus the surfaces meet everywhere at angle $\pi/2$, as claimed. \end{proof}

-\begin{theorem} Suppose $K$ is a link with a prime, alternating, twist-reduced, diagram with no cycle of tangles.
-Let $K'$ be the link with both red and blue bigons (if any) removed.
+\begin{theorem} Suppose $K$ is a link with a prime, alternating, twist--reduced, diagram with no cycle of tangles.
+Let $K'$ be the link with diagram obtained from that of $K$ by replacing any adjacent red bigons with a single crossing, and by replacing any adjacent blue bigons with a single crossing.
 Let $P(K')$ denote the checkerboard polyhedron coming from $K'$, given an ideal hyperbolic structure with all right angles.
 Then

 \end{theorem}

 \begin{proof} Lemmas~\ref{lemma:step1-cut1}, \ref{lemma:step2-cut2}, and~\ref{lemma:step2-guts} imply that when $K$ admits a prime, alternating diagram with no bigons and no cycle of tangles,